 About the NCPR

-The National Construction Product Register (NCPR) is an online searchable database of construction products which have authenticated evidence of conformity to relevant Australian and international standards.
+The National Construction Product Register (NCPR) is an online searchable database of construction products which have evidence of conformity to relevant Australian and international standards.
 It is developed and maintained by Construction Information Systems Limited (NATSPEC).

 In response to an increase in non-conforming building products, there have been calls for a central register of credible, easily accessible information on conforming products for consumers, designers and contractors.
 NATSPEC received requests from some government departments and industry organisations to set up a register of construction products because: